Tundra Space

 Interventions

-20 HIV-infected ART-suppressed individuals will be provided a with commercially available prebiotic (FOS) for 10 days.
-Participants will be instructed to consume the prebiotic daily during the first three days and then twice daily for an additional seven days.
-Participants will be instructed to consume the powder in the morning on the first three days, then in the morning and afternoon for the following week.
-Each participant will have a baseline visit and a follow up visit after 10 days of the FOS intervention.
-Blood and stool will be collected at both visits.
+For this crossover design, participants will be randomly assigned to take a prebiotic or placebo for 4 weeks and then switch to the other products.
+Participants and research coordinators will be blinded.
+Participants will be instructed to consume the prebiotic daily during the first three days and then twice daily for the remaining weeks.
+Participants will be instructed to consume the powder in the morning on the first three days, then in the morning and afternoon for the following weeks.
+They will record their prebiotic consumption and gastrointestinal symptoms in a daily log and have weekly check-ins with the research coordinator.

 Locations (1)